 If you would like to change the way you hear from us or no longer wish to receive communications from us please contact us at email@example.com.

-You can unsubscribe from our newsletter communications at any time by clicking the unsubscribe link at the bottom of these emails.
+You can unsubscribe from our newsletter or marketing communications at any time by clicking the unsubscribe link at the bottom of these emails.

 We do not process your data using automated decision making or profiling.